vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/CreateLocalRepo/RunningLocalRepo.rst

 After a successful execution of the ``local_repo.yml`` playbook, a metadata file called ``localrepo_metadata.yml`` is created under the ``/opt/omnia/offline_repo/.data/`` directory.
 This file captures the ``repo_config`` (``always``, ``partial``, or ``never``) details provided during the playbook execution.
-If the ``local_repo.yml`` playbook is re-run, it compares the current repository policy with the previous metadata.
+If the ``local_repo.yml`` playbook is re-run, it compares the current repository policy with the previously captured metadata.
 Based on this, there can be two scenarios:

     * If a change in policy is detected, you will be prompted to confirm whether to proceed with the updated configuration or not.